A Message from the Owner: A Consumer's Guide to Carpet Cleaning

 So even though we can't always give you an exact quote over the telephone, here are things we consider when quoting a price.

-Second, the amount of soiling.
+Second, we factor in the amount of soiling.
 Carpet that hasn't been cleaned for ten years will take longer to clean than carpet that was cleaned within the last six months.

-Third, the amount of furniture that has to be moved.
+Third, the amount of furniture that has to be moved is also considered.
 If we have to move your furniture, the bid must include that labor.
 But if you move your furniture, we have a 10% empty room discount.

 To recap, we consider the type of carpet, the amount of soiling, and the amount of furniture that has to be moved.
-So, as you can now imagine, every quotation is different.
+So, as you can now imagine, every quote is different.

 If you're thinking about having your carpets cleaned, I offer these four recommendations:

 Recommendation #1: Make a commitment to yourself to get your carpets cleaned.
-The longer they remain dirty, the sooner they'll wear out.
-Plus the longer you have to breathe all the pollens, fungus, chemicals and dust mites that live in your carpet.
+The longer they remain dirty, the sooner they'll wear out and the potential for adverse health effects rises.

 Recommendation #2: Consider your objectives.
 Do you want only the dirt removed, something you could do with a rented machine.
 Or do you want the bacteria, fungus and chemicals removed, which will require a hot water truck mount cleaner, like I use.